succinctlabs/sp1-helios/README.md

 On-chain light client for Ethereum built with SP1.

-- `/program`: The SP1 Telepathy program.
+- `/program`: The SP1 Telepathy program
+- `/contracts`: Contracts for the Telepathy light client
 - `/primitives`: Common types shared between the program, contract, and script
 - `/script`: Scripts for getting the contract's genesis parameters and generating proofs